CDCgov/prime-reportstream/frontend-react/README.md

 `.github/workflows/chromatic-master.yml` triggers a Chromatic build anytime a PR gets merged into our `master` branch.

-`.github/workflows/chromatic-pr.yml` triggers a Chromatic build anytime a `.jsx` file with the name `__chromatic-sync` appended to it is checked in to a PR.
-The goal here is to automatically update our Chromatic anytime a file that has an associated Storybook is updated.
-So, simply add `__chromatic-sync` to your filename to have Chromatic update itself.
-For example, `/src/shared/Table/Table.tsx`.
+`.github/workflows/chromatic-pr.yml` triggers a Chromatic build anytime a file with `// AutoUpdateFileChromatic` comment on its FIRST LINE is checked in to a PR.
+The goal here is to automatically update our Chromatic anytime a file that has an associated Storybook is modified.